6.7 Cummins DPF Delete Guide

 EGR Deletes

 One other critical emissions component is the EGR system.
-EGR has been on the 6.7 Cummins since 2007.5.
 The EGR system includes a valve and a cooler.
 It takes exhaust gases and recirculates them back through the intake manifold and into the combustion chamber.
 This causes the gases to be reburned therefore reducing the amount of emissions byproducts.

 The downside of the EGR system is that it recirculates dirty air back into your engine.
 This creates a build up of diesel soot which can clog the EGR valves, and cause the EGR and its cooler to fail, resulting in an expensive repair.
 Additionally, it decreases gas mileage and restricts performance.